Formation of first star clusters under the supersonic gas flow -- III. Environmental trends and halo-to-halo scatter in the Pop III IMF: Results

 Across all Classes, the mean number of clouds per halo increases with the streaming velocity.
 At $\vsvsigma \lesssim 1$, typical haloes form only one or two Jeans-unstable clouds, $\langle \Ncore\rangle \simeq 1$--2.
 At $\vsvsigma \gtrsim 1.5$, this rises to $\langle \Ncore \rangle \sim 4$--$7$, depending on the Class.
 The mean number of first stars per halo, $\langle \Nstar \rangle$, follows the same trend.
 It increases from $\simeq 2$--$3$ at low streaming velocities to $\sim 8$--$11$ for Class {\it High} and Class {\it Middle} haloes at $\vsvsigma \gtrsim 2$.
 Class {\it Low} haloes remain less fragmenting overall, typically with $\langle \Ncore \rangle \lesssim 3$ and $\langle \Nstar\rangle \lesssim 4$ even in the highest-$\vsv$ bins.

 The mean stellar multiplicity per cloud stays close to unity across all Classes.
 We find $\langle \Nstar/\Ncore \rangle \simeq 1.2$--$2.0$ in most groups, with only a mild dependence on $\vsvsigma$.
-Thus, the primary role of streaming is to increase the number of distinct self-gravitating clouds per halo, rather than to strongly increase the number of stars formed per cloud.
+Thus, the primary role of streaming is to increase the number of distinct self-gravitating clouds per halo, rather than to strongly increase the cloud-merger frequency and thus the number of first stars per cloud after merging.

 The fractions of haloes with different levels of first-star multiplicity reveal a complementary picture.
 In the low-streaming regime, single-star haloes are common, with $f_{\rm single} \sim 0.6$--$0.7$ for the low-$\vsv$ groups in Class {\it High} and Class {\it Low}, and $f_{\rm single} \sim 0.3$ for Class {\it Middle}.
 In this regime, haloes with rich FSCs are rare, and the fractions $f_{\rm cl,5}$ and $f_{\rm cl,10}$ remain close to zero.
 As the streaming velocity increases, $f_{\rm single}$ rapidly declines, dropping below $\sim 0.2$ at $\vsvsigma \gtrsim 1.5$ for all Classes.